-Any application interacting with the mounted drive doesn’t have to worry about transfer protocols, security mechanisms, or S3-specific API calls.
-In some cases, mounting S3 as drive on an application server can make creating a distributed file store extremely easy.
+Why use an Amazon S3 file system?
+Any application interacting with the mounted drive doesn’t have to worry about transfer protocols, security mechanisms, or Amazon S3-specific API calls.
+In some cases, mounting Amazon S3 as drive on an application server can make creating a distributed file store extremely easy.

-S3FS-FUSE: This is a free, open-source FUSE plugin and an easy-to-use utility which supports major Linux distributions & MacOS.
+- S3FS-FUSE: This is a free, open-source FUSE plugin and an easy-to-use utility which supports major Linux distributions & MacOS.
 S3FS also takes care of caching files locally to improve performance.
-This plugin simply shows S3 bucket as a drive on your system.
+This plugin simply shows the Amazon S3 bucket as a drive on your system.

-How to Mount an S3 Bucket as a Drive with S3FS
+How to Mount an Amazon S3 Bucket as a Drive with S3FS

-Mounting an S3 bucket using S3FS is a simple process: by following the steps below, you should be able to start experimenting with using S3 as a drive on your computer immediately.
+In this section, we’ll show you how to mount an Amazon S3 file system step by step.
+Mounting an Amazon S3 bucket using S3FS is a simple process: by following the steps below, you should be able to start experimenting with using Amazon S3 as a drive on your computer immediately.

 Step 1: Installation

 The first step is to get S3FS installed on your machine. please note that S3FS only supports Linux-based systems and MacOS.

 The easiest way to set up S3FS-FUSE on a Mac is to install it via HomeBrew.
 To install HomeBrew: